 1. Scope

-This UN Regulation applies to vehicles of category M1 with a total permissible mass not exceeding 3,500 kg and to vehicles of category N1 with regard to fuel integrity and safety of high voltage systems in case of a rear-end collision.
+This UN Regulation applies to vehicles of category M1 with a total permissible mass not exceeding 3,500 kg and to vehicles of category N1 with regard to fuel system integrity and safety of electric power train operating on high voltage in the event of a rear-end collision.

 2. Definitions

-2.1.
-In defining the dimensions, the following simplified terminology is used:

-2.1.1. a "transverse plane" is a vertical plane perpendicular to the median longitudinal plane of the vehicle.

-2.1.2. a "longitudinal plane" is a vertical plane parallel to the median longitudinal plane of the vehicle.

-2.1.3. the vehicle’s "reference plane" is a plane related to the vehicle and horizontal when the vehicle in the state defined in paragraph 2.2.4. below rests on a horizontal plane.

-2.2.
 For the purpose of this UN Regulation:

-2.2.1. "approval of a vehicle" means the approval of a vehicle type with regard to the behaviour of the structure of the passenger compartment in a rear-end collision.

-2.2.2. "vehicle type" means a category of power-driven vehicles which do not differ in such essential respects as:
+2.1. "vehicle type" means a category of power-driven vehicles which do not differ in such essential respects as:

-2.2.2.1. the length and width of the vehicle in so far as they have an effect on the results of the impact test prescribed in this UN Regulation.
+2.1.1. the length and width of the vehicle in so far as they have an effect on the results of the impact test prescribed in this UN Regulation.